Overview

 A second shore day - you might like to head north to walk the Rocha da Faja trail to the pretty coastal of Praia do Norte.

-You'll be transferred to the airport for your flights home.
+You'll be transferred to the airport for your flight home.

 We can create a tailor-made holiday to suit your budget.